 Relations between the United States and Chile have been solid as both countries have enjoyed fantastic diplomacy for the last decades.
-In another words, Americans are more than welcomed in Chile.
+In other words, Americans are more than welcome in Chile.

 In fact, there is a growing community of American Expats living in Santiago de Chile.
 Santiago has become a haven for American retirees and the numbers are currently growing.
 If your goal is to retire in Chile, looking into these communities would be more than wise.

 Santiago de Chile is also the capital of Chile and the place where most foreign investment is concentrated.
 Other cities with a big number of Americans living in it include Valparaiso, Viña del Mar, and La Serena.

 Like the other South American countries featured on our page, Chile has a swift and easy to navigate the immigration system.
 Here is a quick review of how an American can obtain residency and citizenship from Chile.

 In order to obtain a temporary residency to legally work in Chile, you will have to present a job offer among all of the other relevant documents that come with the application.
 Once granted the temporary resident visa has a duration of two years.